End User Subscription Agreement for U.S. Government Customers

 3. PAYMENT.
 Unless otherwise agreed to in writing by the parties, Fees and payment terms shall be agreed and documented between Customer and/or its Affiliate(s) and the Partner.

-The Products and Documentation are “commercial items”, “commercial computer software” and “commercial computer software documentation,” pursuant to DFAR section 227.7014 and FAR section 12.212, as applicable.
+The Products and Documentation are “commercial items”, “commercial computer software” and “commercial computer software documentation,” as those terms are defined in Federal Acquisition Regulation (“FAR”) 2.101 and 12.212, and for Department of Defense (“DoD”) acquisitions, Defense FAR Supplement (“DFARS”) 227.7202, as applicable.
 All Products and Zscaler Materials are and were developed solely at private expense.
 Any use, modification, reproduction, release, performance, display or disclosure of the Products, Zscaler Materials and Documentation by the U.S. Government shall be governed solely by this Agreement and shall be prohibited except to the extent expressly permitted by this Agreement.
 In the event of any transfer of Products, Customer must include the contents of this Agreement in all applicable and related documentation for such transfer.

 5.1 Mutual Warranty.
 Each party represents and warrants that it has the legal power and authority to enter into this Agreement.

 5.2 SaaS and Software Warranty.
-Zscaler warrants that the SaaS and/or Software will be free of defects under normal use and substantially conforms to the Documentation.
+Zscaler warrants that the SaaS and/or Software will (i) substantially conform to the Documentation; and (ii) be provided in accordance with the SLAs.
 If Customer believes the warranty stated in this Section has been breached, Customer must notify Zscaler of the breach no later than thirty (30) days following the date the warranty was allegedly breached, and Zscaler will promptly correct the non-conformity at its own expense if a breach of this warranty occurred.

 5.3 Hardware Warranty.
 Zscaler warrants that the Hardware will perform substantially in accordance with the applicable Documentation.
 If Customer believes the warranty stated in this Section has been breached, Customer must notify Zscaler of the breach no later than thirty (30) days following the date the warranty was allegedly breached, and Zscaler will promptly correct the non-conformity at its own expense if a breach of this warranty occurred.

 5.4 Deployment Services Warranty.
-Zscaler warrants that the Deployment Services will be performed in a professional manner in accordance with industry standards for like services.
+Zscaler shall provide the Deployment Services and warrants that the Deployment Services will be performed in a professional manner in accordance with industry standards for like services.
 If Customer believes the warranty stated in this Section has been breached, Customer must notify Zscaler of the breach no later than thirty (30) days following the date the Deployment Services was provided, and Zscaler will promptly correct or re-perform the Deployment Services at its own expense if a breach of this warranty occurred.

 5.6 Warranty Remedies.
-Except for the Service Credits described in the Product Sheets, the remedies stated in Sections 5.2 through 5.5 above are the sole remedies, and Zscaler’s sole obligation, with respect to Products that fail to comply with the foregoing warranties.
+Without limiting any Service Credits incurred in the event Zscaler does not meet the SLAs, the remedies stated in Sections 5.2 through 5.5 above are the sole remedies, and Zscaler’s sole obligation, with respect to Products that fail to comply with the foregoing warranties.

 5.7 Disclaimer of Warranties.
 EXCEPT FOR THE EXPRESS WARRANTIES SET FORTH HEREIN, ALL PRODUCTS ARE PROVIDED ON AN “AS IS” BASIS WITHOUT ANY WARRANTY WHATSOEVER.
 ZSCALER EXPRESSLY DISCLAIMS, TO THE MAXIMUM EXTENT PERMISSIBLE UNDER APPLICABLE LAW, ALL WARRANTIES, EXPRESS, IMPLIED AND STATUTORY, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, ACCURACY, NONINFRINGEMENT, OR THAT THE PRODUCTS WILL BE ERROR-FREE.